Furikuda/bork/docs/internals/data-structures.rst

 Compression
 -----------

-Borg supports the following compression methods, each identified by a ctype value in the range between 0 and 255 (and augmented by a clevel 0..255 value for the compression level):
+Bork supports the following compression methods, each identified by a ctype value in the range between 0 and 255 (and augmented by a clevel 0..255 value for the compression level):